jnmaloof/MCB160L-BSA-mapping/Day3.md

 ## SHOREmap extract

 Click on the `Apps` button and search for SHOREmap.
 You want `SHOREmap extract` by REETU TUTEJA.
 Click on the 3 dots to the right of the app and then on Quick Launch.

+![](figs/ExtractAppQL.png)

 Choose the MCB160L Quick Launch.

-![](figs/ExtractAppQL.png)

 ### Inputs

+Click on `Inputs` and adjust:

 * `Chromosome Size File` provides the length of each chromosome.
-This has been filled in for you.
+This has been filled in for you and does not need to be changed.
 * `Consensus file`.
 This the data from YOUR cross.
 Click on `Browse`.
 Navigate to your `analyses` folder, then the `SHOREmap convert` folder from Day 2.
 Finally click on the `convert` folder, then select `3_converted_consen.txt` and click OK.

+![](figs/ExtractSelectConvert2.png)

 * `Candidate Marker Input` provides a list of known SNPs segregrating between Col and Ler.
 This has been calculated and filled in for you.

-![](figs/ExtractSelectConvert2.png)

 When you are done your input window should look something like this:

 ![](figs/ExtractInputs.png)

-Click `Launch`!
+Click `Launch Analysis`!
 This will take between 10 and 15 minutes to run.
 ___
 ## SHOREmap outcross